 Engaging patients at all levels of research and research funding is thus an important vehicle to transport their views into the process.
 Feasibility and relevance issues may become obvious if looked from an angle that is distinct from the researchers’.
 NEURON will further intensify the existing cooperation with the European patient organizations, e.g. European Federation of Neurological Associations (EFNA) and Global Alliance of Mental Illness Advocacy Networks-Europe (GAMIAN).

 The ERA-NET NEURON seeks to strengthen PPI in research, specifically aiming to patient involvement in the funded projects.
 As it is stated in the call texts: “…applicants are expected to engage patients, their parents or carers where appropriate in the research process.
 Meaningful patient engagement can occur at the level of research planning, conducting research or the dissemination of research results”.
 Patient representatives participate as well in the preparation of the call text and also in the process of full-proposals reviewing, providing feedback on patient engagement aspects.

-As it is stated in some publications, the most common barriers to involve public as active partners in healthcare research are: discrepancy between the different points of view of scientific experts and patients/public members, identity and power related problems, lack of organisational resources, difficulty in recruiting patients and/or public representatives, not enough diversity among them, lack of training and education of both sides, patients and researchers.
+As it is stated in some publications (PDF), the most common barriers to involve public as active partners in healthcare research are: discrepancy between the different points of view of scientific experts and patients/public members, identity and power related problems, lack of organisational resources, difficulty in recruiting patients and/or public representatives, not enough diversity among them, lack of training and education of both sides, patients and researchers.